On spectral sequences for semiabelian varieties over non-closed fields: Introduction

 This is no longer true for cohomology with integral coefficients, and is witnessed by the fact that the Hochschild--Serre spectral sequence

 in general has non-zero differentials.
-If $X$ is a real curve with no real points and $\ell=2$, then a differential on the 2nd (respectively, 3rd) page is non-zero if the genus of $X$ is odd (respectively, even), see Examples \ref{real curves odd genus} and \ref{real curves even genus}.
+This is the case when $\ell=2$, $k=\R$, $X(\R)=\emptyset$, as follows from work of Artin--Verdier \cite[Corollary 2.6 (b)]{AV64}, see also \cite[\S 2]{Cox79}.
+If $X$ is a smooth projective real curve with no real points and $\ell=2$, then a differential on the 2nd (respectively, 3rd) page is non-zero if the genus of $X$ is odd (respectively, even), see Examples \ref{real curves odd genus} and \ref{real curves even genus}.

 Our first main result is that (\ref{ss ell}) may fail to degenerate even for abelian varieties.
-We denote by $D(\Gamma,\Z/n)$ the derived category of the abelian category of discrete $\Z/n$-modules with a continuous action of the Galois group $\Gamma=\Gal(k_{\s}/k)$.
+We denote by $D(\Gamma,\Z/n)$ the derived category of the abelian category of discrete $\Z/n$-modules with a continuous action of $\Gamma=\Gal(k_{\s}/k)$.